isomerpages/nparks-sgf/_sgf-orchid-show/MarketPlace.md

 </tbody>
 </table>
 <p></p>
-<p>Visitors planning to export plants from Singapore should familiarize themselves
+<p>Visitors planning to export plants from Singapore should familiarise themselves
 with the import requirements of the country of destination.
 For more information, please visit <a href="https://www.nparks.gov.sg/services/export-plant-plant-products" rel="noopener nofollow" target="_blank">https://www.nparks.gov.sg/services/export-plant-plant-products</a>
 </p>